MacMillan Farm Master Plan

 William Cook served the community as Deputy Reeve and was on the Town Council from 1861-63.
 His brother Thomas Cook operated the Carville Mill and store containing the Carville Post Office and was Carville’s first Post Master.

 Descendants of William Cook lived on this property until 1936 when it was purchased by Robert and Lyn MacMillan.
 The MacMillans’ purchase included the William Cook House, barns and out-buildings and a large tract of land containing agricultural land, forest, a stream and a pond.
 Robert and Lyn MacMillan used the property as a country retreat.
 Robert had a medical practice in Toronto.
-Lyn MacMillan was the daughter of Lloyd George, Prime Minister of England from 1916 to 1922.
+Lyn MacMillan was the granddaughter of Lloyd George, Prime Minister of England from 1916 to 1922.

 Ownership of the property passed to their son Robert MacMillan Jr. In the early 1980s, he and his wife made a number of changes to the property including renovations to the William Cook House and relocation of the Valentine Keffer House from 1931 Langstaff Road to their property.
 The wood frame Keffer House was sited a short distance from the Cook House and used by the MacMillans as a guest cottage.
 After its relocation and restoration, the Valentine Keffer House was Designated because it is a very fine example of ‘plank on plank’ construction, a rare type of construction, only found near milling centers in the early pioneer period.